Prince William Sound Area

-Golden king crab and Tanner crab may be harvested in Prince William Sound outside the Valdez nonsubsistence use area by obtaining a subsistence crab permit from the Division of Commercial Fisheries in Cordova or Anchorage.
+Golden king crab and Tanner crab may be harvested in Prince William Sound outside the Valdez nonsubsistence use area by obtaining a subsistence crab permit from the ADF&G Online Store.
 Golden king crab and Tanner crab may be harvested between October 1 and March 31.
 Shrimp may be harvested between April 15 and September 15.
 See subsistence regulations for gear type specifications and harvest limits.

 The Dungeness and king crab subsistence fisheries in the Prince William Sound area are closed until stocks of these crabs recover enough to provide a harvestable surplus.